Supreme People's Assembly: Functions

-Constitutional amendments require the approval of two-thirds of the deputies.
+Constitutional amendments require the approval of two-thirds of the deputies of the Assembly in plenary session.

-While the Supreme People's Assembly is vested with great powers on paper, in practice the principles of democratic centralism leave it with little real power.
-Like most Communist legislatures, it does little more than ratify decisions already made by Kim and the top leadership of the WPK.

 Standing Committee

-The Standing Committee is the standing organ that exercises power when the SPA is in recess, which occurs during all but a few days of every year.
+The Standing Committee of the Supreme People's Assembly is the standing organ that exercises power when the SPA is in recess, which occurs during all but a few days of every year.

 The Standing Committee consists of the Chairman, vice-chairmen, a secretary-general and other members, elected by the SPA.
 The secretary-general, a largely symbolic role, is currently Jong Yong-guk.
 The functions of the Standing Committee are to: